-- A. Participate in ongoing regional transportation planning efforts, especially as they pertain to public transit. - B. Coordinate proactively with the Idaho Transportation Department for future improvements along SH-75 including an Intelligent Transportation System for signal coordination through town. - C. Pursue opportunities that increase the capacity for and participation in ridesharing for commuters, including local business and top regional employer engagement and coordination. - D. Continue to support the school district's Safe Routes to School initiatives to ensure these safe routes to school are accessible year-round.
+- A. Participate in ongoing regional transportation planning efforts, especially as they pertain to public transit. - B. Coordinate proactively with the Idaho Transportation Department for future improvements along SH-75 including an Intelligent Transportation System for signal coordination through town. - C. Pursue opportunities that increase the capacity for and participation in ridesharing for commuters, including local business and top regional employer engagement and coordination. - D. Continue to support the Blaine County School District's Safe Routes to School initiatives to ensure safe and convenient travel to/from school, home, as well as extracurricular activities throughout Hailey.